 An investment property is defined as real estate that is bought with the sole purpose of generating income.
 Many people earn that money through rental income, although you could also just let the property sit and earn money through appreciation.
 To buy an investment property, you could pool funds with other investors.
 If you would rather purchase the property on your own but don’t have sufficient funds, an investment mortgage can help.

 An investment mortgage can help you buy a home or apartment complex.
 While it is somewhat similar to a traditional mortgage, there are some crucial differences and some considerations you should take into account before you apply for one.
-Supreme Lending can answer your questions about San Antonio investment mortgages.
+The Empower Group can answer your questions about Texas investment mortgages.

 How Do Investment Mortgages Work?